 To be fair, most of us view our own caravans through the rosiest of tinted glasses… and might not necessarily notice how things slip a bit over time.

-But, imagine going to view a secondhand caravan on a dealer’s forecourt and you found scratched and dented bodywork, cracked light lenses, a kitchen or washroom tap held together with tape, shower tray cracked and dirty, damaged rear panel, cracked A-frame or an obviously used cooker (hob, oven and/or grill)?
+But, imagine going to view a secondhand tourer on a dealer’s forecourt and you found scratched and dented bodywork, cracked light lenses, a kitchen or washroom tap held together with tape, shower tray cracked and dirty, damaged rear panel, cracked A-frame or an obviously used cooker (hob, oven and/or grill)?

 Show and go?